 - Complete a minimum of 64 college-level semester credits required for the associate degree, excluding any developmental credits. - 2.
-Earn at least a 2.0 cumulative grade point average. - Complete and file an Application for Graduation prior to the end of the fall semester just before the anticipated final semester. - 4.
-Resolve all MMI obligations, financial or otherwise, and return all library and college materials. - 5.
-Complete at least 25 percent of semester credit hours required for the degree at Marion Military Institute.
+Earn at least a 2.0 cumulative grade point average. - Complete and file an Intent to Graduate form with the Registrar prior to the last day of drop/add during the semester the student intends to graduate. - 4.
+Upon submitting the Intent to Graduate Form to the Registrar's Office, a Graduation Fee of \$45 will be added to the student account.
+This must be paid prior to the last day of classes for the semester the student plans to graduate. - 5.
+Resolve all MMI obligations, financial or otherwise, and return all library and college materials. - Complete at least 25 percent of semester credit hours required for the degree at Marion Military Institute.